mgnsharon/nft-gallery/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-You can start editing the page by modifying `app/page.tsx`.
-The page auto-updates as you edit the file.

-[API routes](https://nextjs.org/docs/api-routes/introduction) can be accessed on [http://localhost:3000/api/hello](http://localhost:3000/api/hello).
-This endpoint can be edited in `pages/api/hello.ts`.
+[API routes](https://nextjs.org/docs/api-routes/introduction) can be accessed on [http://localhost:3000/api/gallery](http://localhost:3000/api/gallery).
+This endpoint can be edited in `app/api/gallery/route.ts`.

-The `pages/api` directory is mapped to `/api/*`.
+The `app/api` directory is mapped to `/api/*`.
 Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

+## Known issues & TODOs

+The virtual scrolling needs a little more work specifically when changing directions.

+I chose to create my own Virtual Scroll for learning purposes.

+TODO: extract Data Management into a custom hook with context.

+TODO: update the Gallery & VirtualScroll to use the hook.

+TODO: center the gallery.

+TODO: hook up the token filter.

 ## Learn More